Creating a New Kind of Doctor

 Commitments

-• Committing four to six hours/week for the fall Texas Health Catalyst cycle (three months), which includes:
+• Four to six hours/week for the fall Texas Health Catalyst cycle (three months), including:

 • Attending Texas Health Catalyst program events and associate meetings to report team progress